 Parent Help’s case managers have addressed a variety of family issues with callers, including co-parenting challenges, parental abduction prevention, domestic violence, child abuse or neglect concerns, and parenting styles.

-While talking with a caller, our case managers provide guidance in creating manageable solutions, such as creating workable parenting plans concerning custody and visitation, building communication and parenting skills, understanding legal options, and learning how to navigate the court and support systems.
+Case managers provide guidance in creating manageable solutions for the caller and their child, such as creating workable parenting plans concerning custody and visitation, building communication and parenting skills, understanding legal options, and learning how to navigate the court and support systems.
 The option of mediation is assessed and offered when appropriate.

 Parent Help also provides consultation and information to allied service professionals.